(Including Fillers, Wrinkle Relaxers (Ex. Botox) And Kybella)

 There are several keys to successful treatment with injectables.
 Here is a brief guide:

 - Be sure to get a consultation with an expert, such as a plastic surgeon or physician trained in both facial anatomy and aesthetics.
 Formulating a solid plan is absolutely essential for the best and most natural results.
 A great plan with an expert will set you up for the best enhancements, the most natural results, realistic expectations of what can be achieved, and the most efficient use of your money and time.
 A flawed plan can compromise any of these aspects resulting in possible disappointment or higher cost.
 I strongly advise against shopping for the best price on these procedures, as that can ironically result in much higher expenses over time as more frequent and less effective treatments add up!
-It is not always necessary to pay a fortune to see a physician who has a focus in injectable treatments.
+It is not always necessary to pay a fortune to see a physician who has a focus on injectable treatments.
 Also, do not assume that an injection plan that works for your friend or family member will be ideal for you; generally, that is not the case!

 - Once you are ready to move forward, be sure to prepare for the treatment.
 It is best to attend the visit with washed skin that has no other topicals applied such as makeup.
-It is important to avoid medications that contribute to bruising or bleeding, such as aspirin, ibuprofen (Advil), Coumadin, persantine, and the like.
+It is important to avoid medications that contribute to bruising or bleeding, such as aspirin, ibuprofen (Advil), Coumadin, Persantine, and the like.
 Also, be sure that you are not planning on attending any important events within the few days following your treatment as it is possible to have mild bruising and swelling that will take a short time to disappear.

-- For the most part, the majority of injection treatments do not require specific follow up care.
+- For the most part, the majority of injection treatments do not require specific follow-up care.
 However, this is not true for all treatments.
 Sculptra, for example, requires a specific, albeit easy, follow up routine for about five days.
 Most fillers will benefit from ice for the first day or two, but this is not essential.

-Although every individual benefits from a customized plan, there are a two general concepts to consider as you embark on these exciting therapies.
+Although every individual benefits from a customized plan, there are two general concepts to consider as you embark on these exciting therapies.
 First, the best results often come from blending the treatments rather than using one therapy alone.
-For example, using Botox for smoothing and Restylane or Juvederm for filling can give much better overall results that either agent alone.
-In addition, the injectable therapies often work beautifully with other aesthetic treatments such as laser treatments or physician-grade skin care regimens.
+For example, using Botox for smoothing and Restylane or Juvederm for filling can give much better overall results than either agent alone.
+In addition, injectable therapies often work beautifully with other aesthetic treatments such as laser treatments or physician-grade skincare regimens.
 Second, always remember that filler results depend on the volume given, and many great candidates for fillers do not realize their best results because the volume given was too low.
 Most of the research studies conducted on fillers before they are approved by the FDA treated patients with multiple syringes.